-This summary provides information for donors considering an IRA charitable rollover gift.
+This summary provides information for donors considering a qualified charitable distribution from an IRA, commonly referred to as an IRA charitable rollover gift.
 A bill was signed into law by the president on December 18, 2015, making the IRA charitable rollover permanent.

 Among the provisions of the bill is an exclusion from gross income for income tax purposes of up to $100,000 (per IRA account owner) for “qualified charitable distributions” from an Individual Retirement Account (IRA).
 The distribution will count toward an individual’s Required Minimum Distribution (RMD).
 The statutory requirements for a “qualified charitable distribution” are as follows (for more information see http://www.irs.gov/Retirement-Plans/Charitable-Donations-from-IRAs) :